-- Participants are requested to submit the Inception Report including following items to Ms.McGOEY (tbicttp@jica.go.jp) by August 16, 2013.
+- Participants are requested to submit the Inception Report including following items to Ms.McGOEY (tbicttp@jica.go.jp) and Ms.Naramoto (t.naramoto@ntc-i.co.jp) by July 4, 2014.
 (Some of the items are included in the questionnaire which you would submit together with the application form.) - The report should be typewritten in English or French on A4 size paper (21 cm x 29.5 cm) in single spacing at maximum of 5 pages. - Participants will be asked to make a presentation (10-15 minutes) on the Report in Japan.
 Please prepare a presentation material, for instance, using Power Point. - It is advised to bring photographs, agricultural statistics and other reference materials with you. - At the end of the course, participants will make an Action Plan to solve the challenges described in the Report.